-The Shires of York by Joseph Murphy James – Book Review
+The Shires of York by Joseph Murphy James – Review

 This six-volume series of fantasy books has shades of Harry Potter, Star Wars and Lord of the Rings, and yet has distinct differences.
 Author Joseph Murphy-James has crafted The Shires of York in a unique and compelling manner, in that the old historical world of Yorkshire runs alongside a mystical world of magic, demons and dragons.

 To ancient peoples the world of magic was an extension of the real world, and Murphy-James has brought this belief to startling life.
 Real historical characters such as Queen Cartimandua of the feared Yorkshire Brigantes tribe, challenges the demons for supremacy.
 The famous and terrible Harrying of the North is not executed by William the Conqueror, as we have always thought, but by an unruly mob of goblins who tackle their job of destruction with a gleeful zest that almost endears them to us.
 Even the Black Death is not brought about by fleas, but by a massive curse on the land by the High Priest of the devilish Damonen.

 This is all great fun and alarmingly convincing, and the historical content is spot on, as are the geographical references to the old Yorkshire landscape, most of which we still recognise today.
 Malham Cove, Pickering, the Vale of York and Flamborough Head are all the haunts of the various groups of supernaturals.